 How are the fees calculated?

 We form a high-level picture of the planning you’re likely to need, how complex it is, and the time that will take to attend to everything for you.
 Based on the expected time spend from various people within our team, we calculate an initial fee.
 That initial fee provides you with everything you need – from the exploratory discussions, going through our advice and implementing whatever we have recommended.
 It is totally inclusive, with no extras.

 For clients having an ongoing service, it’s much the same.
 We find out how often you would like to meet and review your plan during the year (most people review their plans yearly) and what sort of planning support you’ll need during the year.
 From that, we can give you a monthly fixed fee.
 This monthly fee is also totally inclusive of anything you could need in the year.
 Whether that’s making an adjustment to your pension contributions, setting up Junior ISAs for your children or grandchildren, or helping you invest money from a long lost aunt.

 If you invest in one of our in-house portfolios there is a small charge of 0.2% to cover the ongoing management costs.
 You can read more about the Balance Wealth Core Portfolios and Balance Wealth Good Practice Portfolios on our dedicated investment website.

 Our fees can be paid from your bank account, and you will usually also have the option to pay them from your investment or pension pots.

 The best way to find out how much it would cost to give you the financial planning advice that’s right for you, would be to contact us and tell us about your situation.
-That can be at one of our offices, by phone or Skype.
+That can be at one of our offices, by phone or a Teams video call.
 Once we know more about you, we will send you a considered personal proposal, setting out the key planning we think you would benefit from and what our fee will be.
 Naturally, we will also adjust our fee if the service you need changes over time.

 Am I tied in?